-Up for more shopping?
+Grab a cup of coffee in Larimer Square, in the heart of Denver’s LoDo (short for “Lower Downtown”).
 Walk north a block and turn right onto the 16th Street Mall.
 Here you can take free shuttles up and down the 12-block shopping and dining area.

 Next, make your way to the Denver Art Museum.
 The Daniel Libeskind-designed Hamilton Building has become an icon in the art world thanks to its sharp edges and gleaming metallic surfaces.
 Inside, you’ll encounter an unparalleled selection of Old West art, contemporary masterworks and more.

-Nearby at the Colorado State Capitol, take a moment to pose for your obligatory Mile High City photo op: stand at exactly one mile high on the capitol’s steps (there are "Mile High Markers").
+Nearby at the Colorado State Capitol, take a moment to pose for your obligatory Mile High City photo op: Stand at exactly one mile high on the Capitol’s steps (there are "Mile High Markers").
 Then, take a free tour of this 24-karat-gold-domed building’s magnificent interior.

 Denver is a serious sports town.
-From September to January, join the faithful at Sports Authority Field at Mile High as they cheer the Denver Broncos on to their next Super Bowl Championship.
+From September to January, join the faithful at Mile High Stadium as they cheer the Denver Broncos on to their next Super Bowl Championship.
 From October to June, the NBA’s Denver Nuggets and the NHL’s Colorado Avalanche share the Pepsi Center, so there’s a game nearly every evening.
 In the spring and summer, cheer on Major League Baseball’s Colorado Rockies at Coors Field or Major League Soccer’s Colorado Rapids at Dick’s Sporting Goods Park, just a short drive from downtown.